While we were in Rome with Google Earth, we saw a pizzeria on every corner.

 Check out some online resources:

-- The Online Pizza Museum breaks it down by the regions the ingredients hail from.
-Each ingredient then has links to further data about the plants and animals involved.
-There are many multicultural images suggesting art and history connections, and lots of great data.
+- Agriculture in the Classroom’s pizza lesson breaks it down by the regions the ingredients hail from.
+You’ll find links to further data about the plants and animals involved, math, and a simple food craft.
 You can knock off a bunch of economics standards with this site.
 Have the kids locate all the places mentioned, and cover geography as well.

 - Go to your local pizza place, tell them you’re a teacher, and be charming — you can probably persuade them to give you a bunch of their pizza boxes.
 Have students make salt dough maps in them, dividing up the places they’ve learned about.
 What a great display!
 If you don’t have your own favorite salt dough recipe already, try 2 cups of salt and 1/2 c cornstarch to 1 c water, Cook it together over medium heat, stirring constantly, till dough forms.
 Spread it in the bottom of the pizza box, molding landforms as you go.
 Students can paint their maps once they dry.
 (You can also buy pizza boxes if you’d rather not beg.)